dsanchor/demo-cicd/README.md

 ## Pipeline description

 I have divided the pipeline in two parts.
 First part (1) is all about CI (Continuous Integration), while the second part (2) is about CD (Continuous Delivery) on Openshift.
+The pipeline code is in a [Jenkinsfile](https://github.com/dsanchor/demo-cicd/blob/master/pipeline/Jenkinsfile) and it uses some common functions located under [pipeline/functions](https://github.com/dsanchor/demo-cicd/tree/master/pipeline/functions) directory.

 ### 1. CI (Continuous Integration)